 I took my first improv class in 1982.
 Six months after that, I wrote an article on improvisation for Diversion.
-The piece became the basis for my film, Sense and Nonsense (2018), which was a semi-finalist for “Best Documentary” at the New York International Films Infest Festival.
+The piece became the basis for my film, Sense and Nonsense (2019), which was a semi-finalist for “Best Documentary” at the New York International Films Infest Festival, and was also screened at the San Francisco Frozen Festival and the New Documentary Film Festival in New York.
+An earlier, shorter DVD version of the movie is available from Amazon.

 Three men and two womenstand in a line on a bare stage.
 Suddenly, quickly, each speaks – one word at a time.
 “Jim” “went” “to” “see” “his” “mother.”They talk faster and faster, until the five sound like one person telling one complete story.
 It is an impressive performance, and even more impressive when one realizes that it is completely improvised.